 Buddhist Temple of Toledo Ethical Guidelines

-The current version of the Code of Ethics and Formal Reconciliation and Grievance Policy was adopted by the Zen Buddhist Temple of Toledo Board of Directors on October 5, 2019.
+The current version of the Code of Ethics, as well as, the Informal Reconciliation and Formal Grievance Policy was adopted by the Zen Buddhist Temple of Toledo Board of Directors on August 25, 2025.

-When you send email to this address, all members of the EAR Council have access to your message.
-No other Sangha members or staff have access to this email address.
-Your email is to the EAR Council is considered a confidential consultation unless and until EAR actions are requested or warranted per the Code of Ethics.
+When you send email to this address, members of the EAR Council have access to your message.
+Your email to the EAR Council is considered a confidential consultation unless and until EAR actions are requested or warranted per the Code of Ethics, and Informal Reconciliation and Formal Grievance Policy.

-• You want to initiate the Formal Reconciliation and Grievance Process.
+• You want to initiate the Informal Reconciliation and/or the Formal Grievance Process.

-You are also welcome to reach out to the whole EAR Council, or any member of the EAR Council in person or via email with:
+You are also welcome to reach out to the EAR Council via email with:

 • general questions about the Code of Ethics, or